Equivariant stable sheaves and toric GIT: Slopes under descent and the Minkowski condition

 When strict inequality always holds, we say that $\mathcal{E}$ is $\mu$-\emph{stable}.
-Finally, $\cE$ is said to be $\mu$-{polystable} if it is the direct sum of $\mu$-stable subsheaves of the same slope. \end{definition} In the toric setting, to check $\mu$-stability of a reflexive sheaf, it is enough to compare slopes for equivariant reflexive subsheaves.
-More precisely, using the description of equivariant reflexive subsheaves from \cite{DDK} (see Proposition \ref{prop:equiv ref subsheaves}), we have: \begin{proposition}[\cite{Koo11}, Proposition 4.13] Let $\cE=\fK(\E)$ be a $T$-equivariant reflexive sheaf on $X$.
+Finally, $\cE$ is said to be $\mu$-{polystable} if it is the direct sum of $\mu$-stable subsheaves of the same slope. \end{definition} It is a standard fact that to test stability of a torsion-free coherent sheaf $\cE$, it is enough to check (\ref{eq:slopeinequality}) for proper saturated coherent subsheaves $\cF$ (see \cite[Proposition 1.2.6]{HuLe}).
+A less standard fact that follows from \cite[Proposition 4.13]{Koo11} is that in the toric setting, to check $\mu$-stability of an equivariant reflexive sheaf, it is enough to compare slopes for saturated equivariant reflexive subsheaves.
+More precisely, using the description of saturated equivariant reflexive subsheaves from Proposition \ref{prop:equiv ref subsheaves}, we have: \begin{proposition}{\rm \cite[Proposition 4.13]{Koo11} and \cite[Proposition 2.3]{HNS}. } Let $\cE=\fK(\E)$ be a $T$-equivariant reflexive sheaf on a normal toric variety $X$.
 Then $\cE$ is $\mu$-semi-stable (resp. $\mu$-stable) if and only if for all proper vector subspaces $W\subset E$, $\mu_L(\cE_W)\leq \mu_L(\cE)$ (resp. $\mu_L(\cE_W)< \mu_L(\cE)$), where $\cE_W=\fK(W\cap \E)$. \end{proposition} Note that the proof of the above proposition is valid on normal toric varieties.
 Following \cite{Koo11,HNS}, we will use the following combinatorial formula for the slopes of equivariant reflexive sheaves (see also \cite[Lemma 2.2]{HNS}): \begin{lemma} Let $\cE$ be a $T$-equivariant reflexive sheaf with dimension jumps $(e^F(i))$.
 Then

 where for all $F\prec P$,